Digital Banking

 Tuum and Plumery collaborate to deliver end to end next-gen Core Banking Platform for banks and fintechs

-Tuum, a leading next-generation core banking provider, and Plumery, a new-generation digital experience banking platform, have confirmed a strategic partnership.
+Tuum, a leading next-generation core banking provider, and Plumery, a digital experience banking platform, have confirmed a strategic partnership.

 The evolution of banking systems of engagement